Weighted Bounded Mean Oscillation applied to Backward Stochastic Differential Equations: Decoupling operators

-Here we recall the coupling operators introduced in \cite{jossain}, as well as some of their properties proven there.
-These operators are defined for random objects based on $\overline{\Om}$, see \ref{subsection:couplingsetting} below, but in the end of this section we show how we can still gain conditional estimates in the original probability space $(\Om,\cF,\P)$.
+We now recall the decoupling operators introduced in \cite{jossain}, as well as some of their properties proven there.
+These operators are defined for random objects based on $\overline{\Om}$, see Section \ref{subsection:couplingsetting} below, but we will use them to deduce \emph{conditional estimates in the original probability space} $(\Om,\cF,\P)$.
 These results are crucial in proving Theorem \ref{theorem:main}.